The Kristin Brooks Hope Center: History

-H. Reese Butler II started the Kristin Brooks Hope Center after he received a check from his wife's employer which was a death benefit amounting to one years salary.
+H. Reese Butler II started the Kristin Brooks Hope Center after he received a check from his wife's employer which was a death benefit amounting to one year's salary.
 The amount was $34,017.
 Reese decided to donate the money to an organization focused on preventing suicide as a result of postpartum depression or psychosis.
 Upon learning there was no such organization in 1998, he decided to donate it to an organization that ran a national suicide hotline for people in crisis.
 Upon learning that in 1998 that there was no national suicide hotline linking the more than 800 community based suicide crisis hotlines, he founded the Kristin Brooks Hope Center and began linking those community crisis hotlines through 1-888-SUICIDE (784-2433).
 1-888-SUICIDE and 1-800-SUICIDE (784-2433) were both part of the National Hopeline Network from its activation September 16, 1998, until the Federal Communications Commission temporarily reassigned it in January 2006.

 The US Surgeon General David Satcher dedicated 1-888-SUICIDE (784-2433) on May 7, 1999, during a press conference organized by H. Reese Butler II.
 The event was filmed by Dempsey Rice, a Brooklyn-based filmmaker (Daughter One Productions), for a project she was working on for HBO.
 The press event wrapped up with Jock Bartley, founding member of Firefall, singing "Call On Me" written for a 1998 compilation CD to benefit the Colorado-based Pikes Peak Mental Health Crisis Center.
 Bartley introduced H. Reese Butler II to Jonathan Cain of Journey with the hopes of creating a benefit concert to pay the phone bill for 1-800-SUICIDE (784-2433).
 The concert took place on November 12, 1999, at the Warfield in San Francisco.
 It was called "Reason to Live" and featured Firefall as the opening act with Journey headlining.
 Bev Cobain, cousin to Kurt Cobain and author of the book "When Nothing Matters Anymore" was the Master of Ceremonies for the concert.